DarkEnergyProcessor/livesim2_async/docs/Storyboard.md

 Parameters:

 * `filename` - The texture bank filename.
-The TEXB must be decrypted before used. **DEPLS2 doesn't ship with HonokaMiku decrypter**
+The TEXB must be decrypted before used. **DEPLS2 doesn't ship with HonokaMiku universal decrypter**

 Returns: `ShelshaObject` or `nil` on failure.

-> Due to it's extensive usage of FFI library, this function is not available/exist when running under Lua 5.1, like under LOVE.js

 *************************************************